 Membership organisation: CiviCRM is able to manage the memberships of more than one organisation, i.e. a local sports centre could use a single CiviCRM instance to manage the memberships of a tennis club, a football club, and a hockey club.
 For this reason, when defining a membership type, you specify the organisation that the contact will become a member of.
 Each organisation must already exist as a CiviCRM organisation contact.
 Many organisations are only interested in modelling the memberships of one organisation (their own organisation).
 In this instance you can just choose the default organisation.

-If you wish to enable online sign ups or renewals, the CiviCRM data model requires that a contact can only have one active membership with a single organisation at any given time.
-However, some organisations may want people to have two or more memberships of the same organisation that run concurrently.
+Some organisations may want people to have two or more memberships of the same organisation that run concurrently.
 For example, an organisation focused on child health might want to offer a membership for parents that includes a parenting magazine and a membership for health professionals that includes a peer-reviewed journal and discounts at training events.
 Parents who are health professionals may want both memberships.
+A challenge to supporting this use case is that CiviCRM's Membership Up-Sell feature expects a contact to have only one active membership with a single organization at any given time.
 A 'workaround' for this is to create 'dummy' organisations for each of the possible concurrent memberships.
 For the situation just described, we would need to create an extra organisation for health professionals.
-Note that you don't have to expose the dummy organisation to your members on the website, it is only for administrative purposes.
+Note that you don't have to expose the dummy organisation to your members on the website; it is for administrative purposes only.

 Minimum fee: If your memberships are free you should enter 0 (zero) in this field.
 Otherwise you should enter the minimum amount that must be paid for this membership type.
 The reason we call this field the minimum amount is that we have an option to encourage people pay more than the minimum for a membership if they want to.

 Financial type: The default financial type for a membership type is Member Dues.
 This is appropriate for many organisations.
 However, if you have more complex accounting needs, you can specify different financial types that will allow you to account for different membership payments in different ways.
-For more details see the Accounting Integration chapter in the Contributions section.
-If you need more fine grained control over financial types you may want to look at using membership price sets.
+If you need more fine grained control over financial types you can use Membership Price Sets.

 Note that the financial type can be overridden for specific public membership sign up pages, and also when recording a membership in the back end.